Frequently Asked Questions

 What is shown on the Individual Transcript?

-The transcript lists the title of the course, the date you completed it, the training hours and the CEUs earned.
+The transcript lists the title of the course, the completion date, the training hours and the CEUs earned.

 Find answers to any questions you have about agency transcripts.
 If you don't see an answer to your question, please reach out to support.